T-DAT-901-MSC-2026-PAR-1/infrastructure/README.md

 # Infrastructure

-This repository stores all the infrastructure configurations for the Crypto Viz project.
+This repository stores all the infrastructure configurations for the CryptoViz project.

 ## What is Just?
 [Just](https://github.com/casey/just) is a command runner similar to Make, but simpler and more modern.
 It lets you define recipes in a `Justfile` and run them easily.